laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 * Teaser + overlay: This mode shows the teaser, an excerpt of the full content under a semi-transparent overlay that briefly explains LaterPay's benefits.
 The plugin never loads the full content before a user has bought it.

+The plugin provides two shortcodes that will allow you to sell additional content directly from within another post:

+* [laterpay_premium_download] renders a 300px x 300px box containing information about a linked premium content and a LaterPay purchase button.
+A user can purchase the linked content directly via this shortcode.
+You can sell attachments from your WordPress media library or other posts via a shortcode.
+If a user purchases an attachment via a shortcode, it will be downloaded after the purchase.
+If he purchases another post, he will be redirected to that post after the purchase.
+* [laterpay_box_wrapper] aligns multiple [laterpay_premim_download] boxes.
+Please note: Shortcodes and the respective parameters are extensively documented in the "appearance" tab.

 Furthermore, the plugin provides:

+* Content Rating: If you enable content rating, users who have purchased a post, will be able to rate it on a five star scale.
+Users, who haven't bought a post yet will see a summary of all prior ratings below the LaterPay purchase button.
 * LaterPay invoice indicator: The plugin provides a code snippet you can insert into your theme that displays the user's current LaterPay invoice total and provides a direct link to his LaterPay user backend.
   You don't have to integrate this snippet, but we recommend it for transparency reasons.